Hair Relaxer Litigation Updates

 Soft & Beautiful

-Think You've Have a Case?
+Think You've Have a Hair Relaxer Claim?

 At Fleming, Nolen & Jez, our personal injury and mass tort lawyers have dedicated their careers to fighting for the rights of injured victims throughout the United States.
 If you believe you have sustained an injury like uterine cancer due to frequent and prolonged use of a hair relaxer product, let our attorneys review your case.
 We know that dealing with a traumatic injury is difficult to navigate through.
 Our team at Fleming, Nolen & Jez has what it takes to fight diligently, confidently, and successfully on your behalf.